Denis-tech-jpg/ClinicCare-Pro/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?
+## Technologies used for this project?

 This project is built with: